Brixen: Geography

 The Brenner Pass, on the Italian-Austrian border, is 45 km to the north of Brixen, and Bolzano lies 40 km to the south.
-To the east lies the Plose mountain massif with three peaks, the closest of which being the Telegraph peak (Monte Telegrafo) (2,486m), formally known as Fröllspitze.
-On the western side, there is the Königsangerspitze mountain (Monte Pascolo) (2,439m) and the Pfeffersberg slope (Monteponente), both of which are located within the Sartnal Alps.
+To the east lies the Plose mountain massif with three peaks, the closest of which being the Telegraph peak (Monte Telegrafo) (2,486 m), formally known as Fröllspitze.
+On the western side, there is the Königsangerspitze mountain (Monte Pascolo) (2,439 m) and the Pfeffersberg slope (Monteponente), both of which are located within the Sarntal Alps.

 Brixen is especially known for its skiing, with a major ski resort, the Plose.

 Frazioni

-Brixen is made up of about 22 smaller villages and hamlets called Frazioni.
+Brixen is made up of about 22 smaller villages and hamlets called frazioni.
 They include: Afers/Eores, Albeins/Albes, Elvas, Gereuth/Caredo, Karnol/Cornale, Klerant/Cleran, Kranebitt/Costa d'Elvas, Mahr/Elvas La Mara, Mairdorf/Villa, Mellaun/Meluno, Milland/Millan, Pairdorf/Perara, Pinzagen/Pinzago, Plabach/Rivapiana, Rutzenberg/Monte Ruzzo, Sarns/Sarnes, St. Andrä/Sant'Andrea, St. Leonhard/San Leonardo, Tils/Tiles, Tötschling/Tecelinga, Tschötsch/Scezze, and Untereben.

 History

 The area of Brixen has been settled since the Upper Paleolithic (8th millennium BC).
 Other settlements from the late Stone Age have been found and in 15 BC, the area was conquered by the Romans, who had their main settlement in the nearby Säben (Sabiona).
 They held it until around 590, when it was occupied by Bavarians.

 The first mention of Brixen dates to 901 in a document issued by the King of Germany, Louis III the Child, in which the farm of Prihsna was presented to Bishop Zacharias of Säben.
 As time passed, 'Prihsna' turned into the current name of Brixen.
 The bishops moved here from Säben in 992, after the cathedral had been finished.

 In 1048, the Bishop of Brixen, Poppo, was made pontiff as Pope Damasus II by emperor Henry III.
 His reign was especially short, lasting only 23 days before dying.
 Rumours circulated that Poppo had been poisoned by Gerhard Brazutus, an ally to both Pope Benedict IX, whom Poppo had just dethroned, and to be Pope Gregory VII.
 These claims have not proven to be substantial and a modern conjecture suggests he died of malaria.

-On 15 June 1080, at the request of Henry III, the synod of Brixen condemned Pope Gregory VII over the Investiture Controversy, a conflict during the 11th and 12th century over the ability to appoint bishops.
+On 15 June 1080, at the request of Henry III, the synod of Brixen condemned Pope Gregory VII over the Investiture Controversy, a conflict during the 11th and 12th centuries over the ability to appoint bishops.

 In 1115, a first line of walls encircling Brixen was completed.
 In 1174, and later again in 1234 and 1445, Brixen was devastated by fires.

-During the German mediatisation in 1802, Brixen was awarded to the Austrian Empire, only to be ceded to the Bavarians in 1805 after the Austrians suffered a great loss to Naploen and his Allies at the Battle of Austerlitz.
+During the German mediatisation in 1802, Brixen was awarded to the Austrian Empire, only to be ceded to the Bavarians in 1805 after the Austrians suffered a great loss to Napoleon and his Allies at the Battle of Austerlitz.
 The Bavarians set up the District Court of Brixen, a regional judicial and administrative court for South Tyrol.
 The court only lasted nine years before in 1814, the Congress of Vienna returned Brixen to the Austrians.